xdeb-org/xdeb-install/README.md

 ### Manually

 Head over to the [releases](https://github.com/thetredev/xdeb-install/releases) page and download a release binary.
 Then move it to some place within your `PATH`, like `/usr/local/bin`.
+Make sure to make it executable afterwards: `sudo chmod +x /usr/local/bin/xdeb-install`.

 ## Help Page